niraaah/movie-page/README.md

 ```

 ## Features in Detail

 ### Authentication

 - Login: Authenticate users with email and password.
 - Signup: Register new users and store their data locally.
 - Persistent Session: Keeps users logged in using Local Storage.

 ### Movie Browsing

 - Popular Movies: Fetch and display the most popular movies using the TMDb API.
 - Search and Filter: Advanced filtering by genres, ratings, and sorting options.

 ### Wishlist

 - Add or remove movies from your personal wishlist.
 - Wishlist is saved in Local Storage for persistence.

 ### Responsive Design

 - Works seamlessly on desktop, tablet, and mobile devices.

 ### AI Assistance

-- ChatGPT was used to generate boilerplate code and optimize components.
+- ChatGPT was used to generate boilerplate code and optimize components. (이 부분은 ChatGPT의 도움을 받았음을 명확히 하였습니다.)

 ## License

 This project is licensed under the MIT License.

----